nginxinc/nginx-gateway-fabric/tests/README.md

 - `scripts`: contain scripts used to set up the environment and run the tests
 - `suite`: contains the test files

-> Note: Existing NFR tests will be migrated into this testing `suite` and results stored in the `results` directory.

 ### Logging in tests

 To log in the tests, use the `GinkgoWriter` interface described here: https://onsi.github.io/ginkgo/#logging-output.